-Keith Sherin Global Leaders' Semester-in-Washington, D.C. — Applications Open for Fall 2013
+Keith Sherin Global Leaders' Semester-in-Washington, D.C. — Applications Open for Spring 2014

-An exciting Capitol Hill internship and study program in Washington, D.C. is available to outstanding TRIO SSS or McNair students for the Fall 2013 semester.
+An exciting Capitol Hill internship/semester in Washington, D.C. is available to outstanding TRIO SSS or McNair students for the Spring 2014 semester.

-Sponsored by the Council for Opportunity in Education's Keith Sherin Global Leaders Scholarship Fund and hosted by Marquette University's Les Aspin Center for Government, highly-deserving TRIO students (with at least a 3.0 GPA who have reached the sophomore, junior, or senior year of college) will be eligible to spend a semester working in a Congressional office and learning about the political process.
+Sponsored by the Council's Keith Sherin Global Leaders Scholarship Fund and hosted by Marquette University's Les Aspin Center for Government, highly-deserving TRIO students (with at least a 3.0 GPA who have reached their sophomore, junior, or senior year of college) will be eligible to spend a semester working in a Congressional office and learning about the political process.
 One student per semester will be selected.

-"This presents a tremendous opportunity for exceptional TRIO students to live, learn, and be part of government in Washington," said COE President Arnold L. Mitchem.
-"Our program combines the adventure of working on Capitol Hill for a member of Congress with a strong educational experience at the Les Aspin Center," he said.
+"This presents a tremendous opportunity for exceptional TRIO students to live, learn, and be part of government in Washington," said COE President Maureen Hoyler.
+"Our program combines the adventure of working in the Capitol for a member of Congress with a strong educational experience at the Les Aspin Center," she said.
 "I urge students who care deeply about policymaking and the political process to apply."

-The deadline for applications for the Fall 2013 semester is Friday, March 29, 2013
+The deadline for applications for the Spring 2014 semester is Monday, November 4, 2013

 .
 To obtain an application, click here